A reader recently asked me to do a post answering some questions about differential equations:

 First, let me compliment him on noticing EK 3.5A3.
 I overlooked it and have not seen anyone pick up on this yet.
 It seems to be a new item in the course description.
 Don’t panic.
+In the current 2020 CED EK FUN-7.E.3 says

 What is required of the domain?

-The generally accepted requirements are that the solution of a differential equation must be a function whose domain (1) must be an open interval, (2) on which the differential equation is true, and (3) containing the initial condition.
+The generally accepted requirements are that the solution of a differential equation must be a function whose domain (1) must be an open interval, (2) on which the differential equation is true, and (3) contains the initial condition.
 Comments:

 - The interval must be open since derivatives are not defined at the endpoints of intervals.
 The derivative is a two-sided limit and at an endpoint you can only approach from one side.
 While one-sided derivatives may be defined, they are a more burdensome requirement and not necessary.